Wind Finslerian structures: from Zermelo's navigation to the causality of spacetimes: The case of causal : Randers-Kropina metrics

 and choose a future-inextendible timelike curve $\alpha_n$ from $p_n$ to $(T_2,y)$ and equal to $l_y$ beyond this point.
 Consider the limit curve $\alpha$ of the sequence $\alpha_n$ departing from $p_\infty$.
 Reasoning as above, $\alpha$ leaves $l_x$ at some point, and any point $Q''$ on $\alpha$ away from $l_x$ satisfies $p=(0,x)\ll Q''$.
 Choose a point $Q''_n$, in a curve $\alpha_n$, close enough to $Q''$ such that $p\ll Q''_n$.
 This concludes that

-in contradiction with the definition of $\tau_F(x,y)$. \end{proof} \begin{rem} (1) The necessity of the exception on the diagonal $D$ in the previous theorem comes from the following fact.
-Choosing any $F$-admissible curve $\gamma$ starting at $x$, one constructs trivially a sequence $\{x_n\}$, $x_n\rightarrow x$ of points on $\gamma$ with $d_F(x,x_n)\rightarrow 0$.
-But, as the constant curve is not $F$-admissible, when $K$ is lightlike one may have $d_F(x,x)>0$.

-The last property holds for any Kropina {\em norm}.
-With more generality, it happens whenever there exists a neighborhood $U$ such that $K$ is lightlike in $U$ and no $F$-admissible loop contained in $U$ exists, i.e. $y\not\prec_U y$, for all $y\in U$.
-In fact, in this case any $F$-admissible loop starting at $x$ (and leaving necessarily $U$) will have a length greater than some $\varepsilon>0$ ---to check this, notice that one can always obtain a Finsler metric $F_0$ in any compact neighborhood of $x$ such that $F_0$ is smaller than $1$ on the indicatrix of $F$.
-Recall that for a Kropina metric $F=\alpha^{2} /\beta$, the property $y\not\prec_U y$ for all $y\in U$ holds for any neighborhood $U$ where $\beta|_U=\Omega df$ for some $\Omega>0$ and $f$ (the latter with no critical points on $U$).
+in contradiction with the definition of $\tau_F(x,y)$. \end{proof} The necessity of the exception on the diagonal $D$ in the previous theorem comes from the following fact. \begin{prop} The $F$-separation $d_F$ associated with a Randers-Kropina metric is discontinuous at $(x_0,x_0)$ if $d_F(x_0,x_0)>0$.
+Moreover, \begin{itemize} \item[(i)] the property $d_F(x_0,x_0)>0$ occurs if there exists a neighborhood $U$ of $x_0$ such that no admissible loop contained in $U$ exists, i.e. $y\not\prec_U y$, for all $y\in U$; in particular for any Kropina metric $F=\alpha^2/\beta$ such that the kernel of $\beta$ is locally integrable, i.e. $\beta\wedge d\beta=0$; \item[(ii)]for any Kropina norm on a vector space, $d_F(x,x)=\infty$ for all $x\in V$. \end{itemize} \end{prop} \begin{proof} For the first assertion, choosing any $F$-admissible curve $\gamma$ starting at $x$, one constructs trivially a sequence $\{x_n\}$, $x_n\rightarrow x$ of points on $\gamma$ with $d_F(x,x_n)\rightarrow 0$.
+For (i), notice that any $F$-admissible loop starting at $x$ (and leaving necessarily $U$) will have a length greater than some $\varepsilon>0$; to check this, notice that one can always obtain a Finsler metric $F_0$ in any compact neighborhood of $x$ such that $F_0$ is smaller than $1$ on the indicatrix of $F$.
+In the Kropina case, the assumption $\beta\wedge d\beta=0$ implies that $\beta|_U=\Omega df$ on a small neighborhood $U$ of $x_0$, for a positive function $\Omega$ and $f$ with no critical points on $U$ (as any Kropina metric is defined only on the open region of the manifold $M$ where $\beta$ is nowhere vanishing).
+So $f$ is strictly increasing on any admissible curve on $U$ (recall that $\beta(v)>0$ for $v\in A$); thus, $y\not\prec_U y$ for all $y\in U$.
+Finally in the case of a Kropina norm, being $\beta$ a constant one-form, $\beta=df$ on $V$ and therefore $d_F(x,x)=\infty$ for all $x\in V$. \end{proof}